Skip to content

 regeNAD is an innovatively formulated complex to increase NAD levels - with luteolin and apigenin.

-In another study (also on rats) it was investigated how the secondary plant substance influences the contractility of cardiac muscle cells in heart failure.
-This is due to improved expression, activity and stability of numerous small signaling proteins.
-These changes improved heart function and reduced the formation of connective tissue instead of muscle tissue in the heart in heart failure.
+Another study (also on rats) investigated how the secondary plant substance influences the contractility of heart muscle cells in heart failureThis is due to improved expression, activity and stability of numerous small signaling proteins.
+These changes improved cardiac function and reduced the formation of connective tissue instead of muscle tissue in the heart in heart failure.

-A review article also looked at the cardioprotective (heart-protecting) effects.
-The publication examines how these mechanisms operate in cardiac diseases such as ischemia/reperfusion injury, heart failure and atherosclerosis.
-Overall, luteolin, a flavonoid ubiquitous in food, is an effective protection for the cardiovascular system and a promising option in the prevention of heart disease.
+A review article dealt with also with the cardioprotective (heart-protective) effectsThe publication examines how these mechanisms work in heart diseases such as ischemia/reperfusion injury, heart failure and atherosclerosis.
+Overall, luteolin, a flavonoid that is ubiquitous in food, is an effective protector for the cardiovascular system and a promising option in the prevention of heart disease.

-Protection of the nervous system
+protection of the nervous system

-In a publication, the neuroprotective effect of luteolin on neurological trauma and neurodegenerative diseases was examined.
-Inflammation in the nervous system can lead to neurodegenerative disorders, cognitive defects and brain damage.
-During neurological trauma or traumatic brain injury, glial cells, neurons and neuroimmune cells are activated in the brain, releasing inflammatory mediators.
-This inflammatory response can lead to ongoing brain damage and the progression of neurodegenerative diseases.
+In a publication, the neuroprotective effect of luteolin on neurological trauma and neurodegenerative diseases investigatedInflammation in the nervous system can lead to neurodegenerative disorders, cognitive defects and brain damage.
+In the event of neurological trauma or traumatic brain injury, glial cells, neurons and neuroimmune cells in the brain are activated, releasing inflammatory mediators.
+This inflammatory response can lead to lasting brain damage and the progression of neurodegenerative diseases.

-Luteolin and skin health
+Luteolin and Skin Health

-In another review, the role of luteolin, was examined in the context of skin health.
-It appears to play an important role in protecting plants, for example against UV radiation, by partially absorbing UVA and UVB rays.
-This property also makes the substance interesting for human skin, as it can act as a first line of defense against harmful photobiological effects.
+In another review, the role of luteolin, examined in the context of skin healthIt appears to play an important role in protecting plants, for example against UV radiation, by partially absorbing UVA and UVB raysThis property also makes the substance interesting for human skin, as it can act as a first line of defense against harmful photobiological effects.

 The researchers concluded that luteolin could be a promising molecule for the development of “creamy” formulations and systemic agents against inflammatory skin diseases.